 - 5. All clinical experience assignments are full-day assignments unless special arrangements are made with the Director of Clinical Experiences and the school at the time of application. - a.
 Art: eight weeks in two different grade levels (elementary, middle grades or secondary) - b.
 Elementary: eight weeks in two placements (one in primary, one in grades 4 or 5) - c.
 IECE: eight weeks in two placements (one in kindergarten, one in a pre-school) - d.
 Middle Grades: eight weeks in each of the two teaching fields - e.
 Music eight weeks in two different grade levels (elementary, middle grades or secondary) - f.
 Physical Education & Health: eight weeks in two different grade levels (elementary & secondary) - g.
 Secondary: sixteen weeks in certification subject area - h.
 Special Education: eight weeks in two placements (K-12, divided into two blocks for certification purposes) - 6.
 Because of the importance of the clinical experience and time commitments involved, no courses may be taken concurrent with clinical experiences.
 If a teacher candidate has extenuating circumstances, petitions to carry a course concurrent with clinical experiences are limited to a three (3) hour class, and must be filed in advance with the Director of Clinical Experiences, and approved by the Associate Dean.
 If this is a concern, teacher candidates should be proactive in obtaining permission and not assume that permission will be granted. - 7.
 Preparation for teaching often continues before and after the school day; therefore, teacher candidates are strongly advised not to hold employment during the clinical experience semester.
-If it becomes necessary, however, for the teacher candidate to be employed part-time, it is recommended that such employment be on the weekends so as not to interfere with clinical experiences.
+If it becomes necessary, however, for the teacher candidate to be employed parttime, it is recommended that such employment be on the weekends so as not to interfere with clinical experiences.
 If it is determined by the Director and university clinical educator that the candidate's employment is interfering with clinical experience responsibilities, the teacher candidate assignment will be terminated for the semester.
-If it is determined by the Director and university clinical educator that the candidate assignment will be terminated for the semester.
-If it is interfering with clinical experience responsibilities, the teacher candidate's employment is interfering with candidate's employment is interfering with clinical experience for the semester.
-If it is determined by the Director and university clinical educator that the candidate's employment is interfering with clinical experience responsibilities, the teacher candidate's employment is interfering with clinical experience responsibilities, the teacher candidate's assignment will be terminated for the semester. - 8.
+If it is determined by the Director and university clinical educator that the candidate's employment is interfering with clinical experience responsibilities, the teacher candidate's assignment will be terminated for the semester. - 8.
 All teacher candidates must use the NKU email address. - 9.
 Any changes of phone numbers, last names, and/or addresses must also be changed with the Registrar.